dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-bind-the-properties-of-two-controls.md

 ---
-title: "How to: Bind the Properties of Two Controls" ms.date: "03/30/2017"
+title: "How to: Bind the Properties of Two Controls"
+description: Learn how to use the ElementName property to bind the property of one instantiated control to that of another. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "data binding [WPF], binding properties of two controls"